-- 1. a bachelor's degree from an accredited college or university either in political science or a field relevant to applicant's program of study - an overall GPA and a Graduate Record General Test examination score predictive of success in the program - 3. three letters of recommendation - 4. a "statement of purpose," identifying areas of primary interest, describing intellectual

-- 5. a brief writing sample (e.g., an undergraduate paper of 10-12 pages) - expressed areas of academic/research interests compatible with those of the faculty - applicants whose native language is not English and whose undergraduate degree is from an institution outside the United States must also submit results from the TOEFL exam (for further details, see the section on Admissions at the front of this catalog)
+- 1. a bachelor's degree from an accredited college or university either in political science or a field relevant to applicant's program of study - 2. an overall GPA and a Graduate Record Examination General Test (GRE) score predictive of success in the program - 3. three letters of recommendation - 4. a "statement of purpose," identifying areas of primary interest, describing intellectual background and ambitions, and explaining how the degree sought facilitates applicant's academic and professional goals (1-2 pages) - 5. a brief writing sample (e.g., an undergraduate paper of 10-12 pages) - 6. expressed areas of academic/research interests compatible with those of the faculty - applicants whose native language is not English and whose undergraduate degree is from an institution outside the United States must also submit results from the TOEFL exam (for further details, see the section on Admissions at the front of this catalog)